paintedbicycle/sketch-data-faker/README.md

 ### Layer Renaming Helper

-If you want help renaming your layers, Sketch Data Faker provides a menu inside the Sketch Plugin menu that will allow you to change your layer names without typing:
+If you want help renaming your layers, `Sketch Data Faker` provides a menu inside the `Sketch Plugin` menuitem that will allow you to change your layer names without typing:

 1. In Sketch, select the layer(s) you want to rename
 2. Go to `Plugins -> Sketch Data Faker -> Set Layer Name` and choose the type of content you want to insert into that layer